ShanzayKn/ShanzayKn/README.md

 - Added an adversarial **Critic Node** and a **Gap Query Planner** to continuously loop, catch missing data, and audit draft integrity.
 - Streamed real-time agent status updates directly to a React frontend using FastAPI.

-### 📄 **Resume Parser**
-- Extracts data from files using targeted pattern recognition.
-Built to be faster than standard HR loops.

-### 📧 **Email Classifier (KNN)**
-- A smart, lightweight machine learning classifier designed to catch junk better than basic spam folders.

 ---